NinaZumel/NinaZumel.github.io/_pages/practical-data-science-with-r.md

 * The Table of Contents, and a free example chapter available from the Manning book page.

-* A [public repository of data sets and code] (https://github.com/WinVector/PDSwR2), under a Creative Commons Attribution-NonCommercial 3.0 Unported License where possible.
+* A [public repository of data sets and code](https://github.com/WinVector/PDSwR2), under a Creative Commons Attribution-NonCommercial 3.0 Unported License where possible.

 * Downloadable [example code](https://github.com/WinVector/PDSwR2/tree/master/CodeExamples).

 For more about the book please see the following posts from the Win-Vector blog:

-* [On Writing Our Book: A Little Philosophy](http://www.win-vector.com/blog/2013/05/on-writing-our-book-a-little-philosophy/) -- A note on "pre-requisites"
+* [On Writing Our Book: A Little Philosophy](http://www.win-vector.com/blog/2013/05/on-writing-our-book-a-little-philosophy/) -- A note on "prerequisites"

 * [How Does Practical Data Science with R Stand Out?](http://www.win-vector.com/blog/2014/06/how-does-practical-data-science-with-r-stand-out) -- Some other great, useful books for data scientists, and why our book complements them.